Symmetries in the many-body problems, a method to find its analytical solution, and Helium atom spectrum: Methods

 and the new rotation matrix

 is the required element of the constrained sub-group of $SO\left(3\right)$.
+These generators can also be found by operating projection operator on either sides of generators of transformation $\boldsymbol{J}$as follows:

 In order to construct similar projection operators for more than 3 dimensions, which are required for solving many-body problems, one need to find the linearly independent triplets of vectors which can be expressed in zero sum (difference) form.
-These sums and the orthogonality condition can be used to find the rotation matrices equivalent to the one in eq. (\ref{eq:Rot-preProj}), which after projection like in eq. (\ref{eq:constrained-projection-3D}) would give the required projection operators for polyhedron constraints.
+These sums and the orthogonality condition (or operating the projection matrix on either sides) can be used to find the rotation matrices equivalent to the one in eq. (\ref{eq:Rot-preProj}), which after projection like in eq. (\ref{eq:constrained-projection-3D}) would give the required projection operators for polyhedron constraints.

+Another way to obtain projection operator is by finding coefficient matrices $\left(A_{m\times n}\right)$ of the linear equations in $n$ variables, that are typically $m\times n$ $\left(m<n\right)$ dimenstional.
+The projection matric in that case is given by: